-The Council's 2021/22 and 2022/23 Accounts received disclaimed opinions and were signed off by our External Auditors, Ernst and Young LLP, on 29 November 2024.
-The 2023/24 Accounts also received a disclaimed opinion and were signed off on 20 February 2025.
+The Council's 2021/22 and 2022/23 Accounts were signed off by our External Auditors, Ernst and Young LLP, on 9 December 2024.
+The 2023/24 Accounts were signed off on 21 February 2025.

 Like many local authorities affected by the national backlog of local authority external audits, these Accounts received disclaimed opinions as EY did not have the required resources available to complete all the detailed audit procedures that would be needed to obtain sufficient appropriate audit evidence to issue an unmodified audit opinion before the statutory backstop dates.